sharkattackk/CPU-G2/README.md

 ## Notes
 - The cOut signal in the subtraction and addition operation using two's complement arithmetic reflects the carry-out of the addition of A and the two's complement of B, serving as an overflow indicator rather than a traditional borrow from binary subtraction.
-- The overflow indicator serves as a critical checkpoint in ensuring that systems operate correctly, safely, and securely by detecting and managing situations where calculations exceed the bounds of the chosen representation.
+- The overflow indicator ensures that systems operate correctly, safely, and securely by detecting and managing situations where calculations exceed the bounds of the chosen representation.
+- wire is used to represent connections between parts
+-

 ## Contribution Guidelines
 - Ensure code is well-documented.